lastuniverse/split-tools/README.md

 # split-tools

-> advanced text splitter

-> Turn a text string into a array (optional items as tokens)
+> Advanced text splitter.
+Turn a text string into a array (optional items as tokens)

 [![NPM version][npm-image]][npm-url]